Shenzhen exchange explores stock pipeline with Hong Kong - China media

 When contacted by Reuters, Shenzhen's office of Financial Development Services did not immediately respond to a request to comment on the article.

 The Shenzhen stock exchange, a rival to Shanghai's market, looks to emulate the Nasdaq in the United States by focusing on companies in their early growth stages.
-It also has some big-name listings, including China Vanke 000002.SZ, the country's biggest residential property developer.
+It also has some big-name listings, including China Vanke, the country's biggest residential property developer.

 Authorities expect the landmark stock-connect programme between Shanghai and Hong Kong - another step in China's efforts to open up its markets - will launch in October.
 Regulators and market participants are racing to test mechanisms to ensure readiness.